justeattakeaway/pie/apps/pie-docs/src/components/radio/overview/overview.md

 ---

 ## Overview
-Radio buttons offer a single-selection mechanism where users can choose one option from a predefined set of parent components.
+Radio buttons offer a mechanism for users to choose only one option from a predefined set of mutually-exclusive options.

 They are commonly used in forms, settings panels, and various interfaces requiring users to make a single selection from multiple options.